Make the first transfer clean

 • Use Hotel Gelmirez when the next step is train, bus, or a practical morning departure.

-• Use Hotel Praza Quintana only when you still want the first evening inside Old Town.
+• Use Hotel Praza Quintana only when you still have the time and energy to enjoy the first evening inside Old Town.

-• Recheck Aena for airport status, bus information, and any temporary notices.
+• Recheck Aena for airport status, bus information, and any active notices before leaving the terminal plan to chance.

 Next morning